vexyl/MCHawk/README.md

 # MCHawk

-This is a minecraft classic server written in C++.
+This is a Minecraft classic server written in C++.

-Libraries: SFML, Boost, openssl, and zlib
+Libraries: SFML, Boost, OpenSSL, and zlib

 ## Compile